 Plasma half-life.
 They keep repeating the fact that MK-7 has a much longer plasma half-life than MK-4.
 This is true – but it’s a self-serving argument.
 MK-4 is rapidly soaked up by many organs and tissues, so it will be quickly removed from the blood.

 Think about it this way: throw a fistful of $100 bills into the air at a packed football game.
 You won’t see any bills on the stadium floor after a few seconds.
 Does that mean no one has money?

 A short plasma half-life his does NOT make MK-4 useless, redundant or any less beneficial to your health.
 The plasma half life does not make a molecule more or less effective in the body.
 MK-4 is stored in the brain, pancreas, salivary glands, and arteries.
 This stored MK-4 cannot be measured and has specific biological activities in these tissues (beside Gla-protein formation.)
 This stored tissue pool of MK-4 may be present much longer.

-Synthetic vs Natural.
-You will hear that MK-4 is synthetic and that MK-7 is not.
+If you cruse the interweb seeking knowledge on K2, you will read that MK-4 is synthetic and that MK-7 is natural.
 Neither MK-4 nor MK-7, in my opinion, is natural.

 They are both ‘made from natural sources‘ like leaves, petals, and legumes.
-But both nutrients undergo lots of fermentation, purification, extraction, and precipitation that it’s really not right to call either of these ingredients ‘Natural.’
-If you want natural, eat Natto or fatty goose liver.
+But both nutrients undergo extensive fermentation, purification, extraction, and precipitation that it’s really not accurate to call either of these ingredients ‘Natural.’
+If you must have ‘natural,’ eat Natto or fatty goose liver.

 Importance of MK-4 during pregnancy and in prenatal vitamins